In this post, I’m going to test Shutterstock vs Adobe Stock.

-Shutterstock offers 3 on-demand packs of 2, 5, or 25 images that are prices according to the license.
-For a Standard license (Royalty-free) the on-demand packs cost $29, $49, and $229, while for an Enhanced license (Extended royalty-free) they cost $199, $499, and $1,999, consecutively.
+Shutterstock offers 3 on-demand packs of 2, 5, or 25 images that are priced according to the license.
+For a Standard license (royalty-free) the on-demand packs cost $29, $49, and $229, while for an Enhanced license (extended license) they cost $199, $499, and $1,999, consecutively.

 |Pack size||Standard license||Enhanced License|